2 The Information We Collect and Hold

 Such personal information may include details such as your name, phone number, email address, credit/debit card number, expiry date and billing address.

 We may also collect your IP address for the purpose of protecting the security and integrity of our marketplace and preventing fraudulent use of our services.

 3 How We Collect and Hold Personal Information

 We may collect personal information from you when you:

-- (a) request or purchase goods or services from us; or
+- (b) request or purchase goods or services from us; or

-- (b) contact us by any method, such as telephone, email, post, facsimile or in person.
+- (c) contact us by any method, such as telephone, email, post, facsimile or in person.

 We may utilise "cookies" which enable us to monitor traffic patterns and to serve you more efficiently if you revisit the site.
 A cookie does not identify you personally but it does identify your computer.
 You can set your browser to notify you when you receive a cookie and this will provide you with an opportunity to either accept or reject each instance.
 We may allow some of our marketing or technology partners to utilise "cookies" on our website to collect non-personally identifying data to assist them, or DesignCrowd, in delivering services to you.

 Your e-mail message content may be monitored by us for trouble-shooting or maintenance purposes or if any form of e-mail abuse is suspected.

 As well as collecting information directly from you, there may be occasions when we collect information about you from a third party.
 For example, we may collect information from a third party: